varabyte/kobweb/README.md

     * **Maybe not?** Depending how much work you've done, it may not be a trivial refactor.
 You can review [this earlier section ▲](#adding-kobweb-to-an-existing-project) if you want to try anyway.
 * a company:
-    * **Probably not?** I'm assuming a company is more risk-averse even to Compose for Web, which Kobweb is building on top of.
-If you *were* considering Compose for Web, however, Kobweb may be worth a look.
+    * **Probably not?** I'm assuming a company is more risk-averse even to Compose HTML, which Kobweb is building on top of.
+If you *were* considering Compose HTML, however, Kobweb may be worth a look.

 On the fence but not sure?
 Connect with us, and I'd be happy to help you assess your situation.